 When it’s time to sell your home, there’s no one better to assist you than the talented team at Bolte Real Estate.
 Since 1936, we’ve helped thousands of homeowners prepare their homes for sale, market them across numerous channels, and negotiate with buyers confidently — and successfully.
 We can do the same for you and your home.

 You deserve to get top dollar for the home that you’ve worked hard to call your own.
 Whether you’ve already listed your home or have been considering doing a FSBO, we’d enjoy learning about you, your home, and how we may be able to help.

-If you’re interested in learning more, get in touch with us today!
+If you’re interested in learning more, or want to better understand how to sell a house by owner in Ohio (and why you shouldn’t), get in touch with us today!